History of Gimaa Radio

 “In 2007 we bought the proper equipment, a transmitter, an antenna and an amplifier and we started the CRTC paperwork,” Anong says.
 “About five years later we got approved for the licence.
 So we had the CRTC licence, we had the equipment but we didn’t quite have the proper technology, the computers to run it.
 We were running it on just an iPad loop that played a playlist of Anishinabe programming.”

-Anong and Larochelle donated Gimaa Radio to the United Chiefs and Councils of Mnidoo Mnising this past June (June 2014) after realizing they needed to form partnerships to make it more serviceable for the community.
+Anong donated Gimaa Radio to the United Chiefs and Councils of Mnidoo Mnising this past June (June 2014) after realizing they needed to form partnerships to make it more serviceable for the community.

 “The idea is to turn (Gimaa Radio) into a tool that can contemporize the language so it is not just about preserving the history or preserving the past, although they would still do that, but to bring it into modern times.”